infor-cloud/xtendm3/docs/documentation/batch-scheduling.md

 <b>Note</b>, mon-sun is allowed to be multi-submission.
 All others must be single-submission.

 * XJTM: time, format is xxxx.
 Ex.
 1340.
-Timezone will be the users local timezone, gathered from MNS151, MNS150 and MNS100
+Timezone will be the users' local timezone, gathered from MNS151, MNS150 and MNS100
 * XRDY: day, format is xx.
 Ex.
 25